merenlab/merenlab.org/tutorials/infant-gut/index.md

 [![E. faecalis SNVs](images/e-faecalis-SNVs-anvio.png)](images/e-faecalis-SNVs-anvio.png){:.center-img .width-50}

 This view can definitely be improved.
 I prepared a state file to match colors of competing nucleotides to the R results.
-If you import that state file and run the interactive interface the following way,
+If you import that state file and run the {% include ARTIFACT name="interactive" text="interactive" %} interface the following way,

 ``` bash
 anvi-import-state -p e_faecalis_snvs/profile.db \